 Located close to Adamas, the main port of Milos, the Milos Conference Center George Eliopoulos has been established by Mrs Kitty Kyriakopoulos in her father's memory, on a 10,000 sq. me. plot.

 An old kaolin processing plant, built in 1925, houses the center.
 It is an excellent sample of its period's industrial architecture and it was abandoned for many years.
-It was almost fallen apart when it became the property of ORYMIL S.A., a company belonging to Mrs Kitty Kyriakopoulos.
-The building was fully restored with high aesthetical standards and respect to its original architecture.
+It was almost fallen apart when it became the property of ORYMIL S.A., a company belonging to Mrs. Kitty Kyriakopoulos.
+The building was fully restored with high aesthetical standards and respect for its original architecture.

 The Milos Conference Center George Eliopoulos fully meets this condition providing top-notch service to conferees with skilled personnel and state-of-the-art audiovisual and telecommunication facilities.

-Designed to function throughout the year, it consists of special designed conference halls, administration offices, a pressroom, internet-room and infirmary.
-The Center is fully air-conditioned and has fire-protection system.
+Designed to function throughout the year, it consists of specially designed conference halls, administration offices, a pressroom, internet-room, and infirmary.
+The Center is fully air-conditioned and has a fire-protection system.
 Moreover, all its sections designated for the public are accessible to disabled persons.

 The main hall in the central building is of up to 400 conferees capacity, while two other acoustically isolated halls host up to 280 and 120 conferees, so as to satisfy different conference requirements by offering the choice between one large conference hall or two smaller ones.
 In a pleasant environment, facilities are available for open-air activities.

 The Center hosts cultural events as well, in which the capacity of the main building may reach 450 persons.